Thomas Harriot College of Arts & Sciences

 Cardiovascular disease (CVD) is the result of a combination of modifiable health behaviors, environment, and genetic makeup and takes several decades to manifest itself before an individual begins to suffer impairment from this very common class of diseases.
 We know that various psychological factors are associated with CVD including depression, hostility, et cetera.
 My research focuses on efforts to understand the relations between behavioral/psychological factors and CVD so that I can help to design interventions to modify health behaviors and psychological factors in order to reduce the impact of, and risk for, CVD.

 Currently I am most interested in understanding the complex and interrelated mechanisms of the connection between symptoms of depression and CVD.
 To do this, I am studying the psychophysiology of depression and related factors, and the relation between depression treatment and CVD risk.
 My goal is to use this research to inspire targeted behavioral interventions that reduce depressive symptoms and contribute to efforts to prevent/postpone cardiovascular disease.
+The Happy Heart ECU study is the current manifestation of this work, in addition to various student-lead projects listed below.

 One of the most important classes of health behaviors impacting people today are those that contribute to obesity and weight management.
 It is nearly impossible to study depression and CVD prevention without investigating the contribution of obesity to CVD.
 Because of this, much of my current work involves collaborating with other investigators across the country to investigate the environmental, behavioral, and psychological barriers (especially depression) to successful weight loss.